Peugeot 406: Awards

 The 406 was awarded 1997 What Car?
 Car of the Year, as well as 1997 and 2001 Caravan Club Towcar of the Year.
 It was also awarded Semperit Irish Car of the Year for 1997, however, it lost out by a narrow margin of 15 points in the 1996 European Car of the Year award to the Fiat Bravo/Brava.

 Motorsport

 BTCC Peugeot 406 built to Super Touring regulations.

-Laurent Aïello won the 1997 ADAC Deutsche Super Touren Wagen-Cup driving a Peugeot 406 for Peugeot Esso.
-The 406 was also used in the British Touring Car Championship between 1996 and 2004.
+The Peugeot 406 competed in several Supertouring championships from 1996 to 2004.
+Laurent Aïello won the 1997 ADAC Deutsche Super Touren Wagen-Cup, while William David won the French Touring Car Championship in 1999 and 2000.
+Cacá Bueno and Emiliano Spataro shared the 1999 South American Super Touring Car Championship as they tied in points, wins and the remaining tiebreakers.
+The 406 Supertouring was also used in the British Touring Car Championship between 1996 and 2004.

+The 406 also competed as silhouette at the French Touring Car Championship, winning the 2002 and 2004 titles with Soheil Ayari, as well as the Top Race.